 Selections can be copied and pasted across designs.
 When used with paths, this is a convenient way to create new designs containing closely related schemas.

 The context menu of a selected file box provides an option to synchronize the selection in the Design window and the Explorer window.
-This command is most useful when a Design window is active because it is not possible to rename, delete, or move a file in a Design window.
-So, if you choose the Synchronize Selection command in the Design window, then the currently selected file in the Design window is also selected in the Hierarchical and Flat tabs of the Explorer window, enabling you to switch to the Explorer pane and take the required action.
+This command is useful when a Design window is active.
+Namely, if you choose the Synchronize Selection command in the Design window, then the currently selected file in the Design window is also selected in the Hierarchical and Flat tabs of the Explorer window, enabling you to switch to the Explorer pane and take the required action.

 |Note:||Synchronized selection only applies to the currently selected Design window and not to all open Design windows.|